Table of Contents_

 Award: BEST WEIGHT CAPACITY

-WHY WE LIKE IT: A stylish faux leather high back chair with four inches of seat height adjustment, built-in lumbar support, and a 500-pound weight capacity make it ideal for all body types.
+WHY WE LIKE IT: A stylish faux leather high-back chair with four inches of seat height adjustment, built-in lumbar support, and a 500-pound weight capacity makes it ideal for all body types.

 There’s something about a white leather office chair that’s just so visually pleasing.
 We like the Flash Furniture high-back white office chair because it features an understated yet modern white faux leather finish while also providing one of the most impressive weight capacities that we’ve seen across a wide variety of our office chair buying guides.
 This chair can support up to 500 pounds and has built-in lumbar support, making it one of the best office chairs that we’ve reviewed.